jrmarcum/BasicsOfCodingGo/README.md

 >> ###  3. **pass**: it is a null statement used to pass the statement flow on to the next statement in a function or class in which we have not determined the correct code to put in it yet
 >> ###  4. **goto**: sends the control flow to a specific statement
 >> ###  5. **fallthrough**: in swift this statement forces the program to check each case and not stop at the first valid case
+> ### Switch Statements
+>> #### 1.
+Express Switch Statement: uses an evaluated expression to brach to a case that matches the result of the evaluated expression
+>> #### 2.
+Type Swithch Statement: uses the type of a variable to branch to a case that matches the variables type
 ## File Input and Output
 > ###  1.
 File Input
 >> #### a.
 Input casting.